Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/statistics.md

 ## Control Pane

 To get started, drag a field to the "Measurements" section.
 Delete a field using the X button, or hide it temporarily by clicking the eye icon or double-clicking the field name.
-To remove all fields, click the three dots near the axis title and then `Clear All`.
+To remove all fields, click the trash can near the axis title and then `Clear All`.
 Fields can be rearranged in the list by clicking and dragging.

 To analyze the difference between fields, switch a field to "Reference" mode and additional other fields as children.
 Children can be switched between "Relative Error" and "Absolute Error" modes.